Let’s face it: driving qualified leads using pay per click (PPC) advertising is a great way to generate more leads.

 Focus is usually the best approach.
 Don’t get caught up in one or the other.
 Run your ads for the purpose of increasing your bottom line and always measure your progress.

-Google AdWords PPC is a formidable force in lead generation.
+Google Ads PPC is a formidable force in lead generation.
 But, you need to know how to bid wisely and to launch a campaign that will lower your cost per click.

-Did I miss any hack for generating high-quality leads with Google AdWords PPC?
+Did I miss any hack for generating high-quality leads with Google Ads PPC?
 Share your opinion.